 Professional Management

-Professional management in Gibraltar costs 15% to 25% of gross booking revenue.
+Professional short-let management typically costs 15% to 25% of gross booking revenue based on industry estimates.
 For a property generating £20,000 a year, that is £3,000 to £5,000.
-The management company handles everything, and you just receive a monthly statement.
+The management company handles everything and you receive a monthly statement.

 The honest take: if you are not physically in Gibraltar and cannot respond to guest issues within an hour, use a management service.
 One bad review because you could not deal with a broken boiler at 10pm will cost you far more than the management fee.